web3dopamine/libertyhomepage/replit.md

 - Fixed React DOM nesting warning in Navigation component by using NavigationMenuLink with asChild prop
 - Fixed 3D globe POI rotation by grouping validator nodes, glows, and connection lines in a THREE.Group that rotates synchronously with the globe
 - Changed scroll behavior from smooth to auto for abrupt/jolty section transitions (instant snap instead of smooth animation)
+- Added text decrypt effect on hover for navigation menu items (HOME, EXPLORE, BUILD, RESOURCES) - text scrambles with random characters and progressively reveals on hover

 ## User Preferences